ShanTirmizi/Dashboard/README.md

 ## Discussion

-I used the following technologies: React, Leaftlet, Material UI, Redux and CSS.
+I used the following technologies: React, Leaftlet js, Material UI, Redux and CSS.
 I used [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html)
 to generate the scaffolding for this app.